gregarshinov/biaffine-ner/README.md

 ## Environment Setup

 * The Biaffine NER code is written in Python 2.7 and Tensorflow 1.0, preprocessing code is written in python 3.8
-* Before you can start palying around with the code, you need to create two separate python environments (for Biaffine NER and for preprocessing accordingly) amd run `pip install -r requirements.txt` in each of them.
+* Before you can start palying around with the code, you need to create two separate python environments (for Biaffine NER and for preprocessing accordingly) and run `pip install -r requirements.txt` in each of them.
 * You also need to download Russian context-independent word [embeddings](https://dl.fbaipublicfiles.com/fasttext/vectors-crawl/cc.ru.300.vec.gz).
+* To reproduce my results faster, you can access all the preprocessed files and filtered vocab (for RAM efficiency) [here]()

-## Using a pre-trained model
+## Using a pre-trained model (Generally)

 * All two of the pretrained models are available at may [Google drive](https://essexuniversity.box.com/s/etbae3f57hts3hr79e5ck5z0tppkoasu).
 * Choose the model you want to use and copy it to the `logs/` folder.